| commit | c1171736be9c51bee3307bab70c8fa288794de3d | [log] [tgz] |

 This repository hosts code for OpenPower and IBM IPZ format VPD parsers.
 Both OpenPower VPD and IPZ VPD formats are structured binaries that consist of records and keywords.
 A record is a collection of multiple keywords.
-More information about the format can be found here.
+More information about the format can be found at a broken link.

 The repository consists of two distinct applications, which are: